 For too long, our nation’s trade and investment policies have reflected the influence of powerful corporate interests.
 They protect what’s important to corporate America but do little or nothing to safeguard the rights of workers and the environment here and around the world.
 They fuel a race to the bottom in living standards.
 That needs to change.
 We need policies that support good jobs at home and sustainable development abroad.
 We need to enforce the laws already on the books and stop blatant abuses by some countries that stack the decks against U.S. workers.

 More about this issue:

-Labor Day is a time to reflect on who we are as working people, what we’ve achieved together, and the challenges that lie ahead.
-When we organize, we make it possible for workers to demand family-sustaining wages, health care, retirement security, and a meaningful voice in the workplace.
+As we prepare to celebrate the 125th anniversary of Labor Day as a federal holiday, it's important to reflect on who we are as working people, what we’ve achieved together, and the challenges that lie ahead.